5 In-House Legal Software Every Law Firm Should Use

 Top Pick: Briefpoint

-Briefpoint.ai uses generative artificial intelligence to help legal teams draft discovery response and request documents in minutes.
-This platform lets you upload your discovery document, insert objections or responses, then finish up the document in Word.
+Briefpoint uses generative artificial intelligence to help legal teams draft discovery responses and request documents in minutes.

 2. Contract Management Software